davidclough/node/_documents/javascript-guide/javascript-guide.md

 	console.log(convertToSnakeCase("My    object container"));

 #### <a name="language-types-object"></a>Object
 JavaScript objects have been thoroughly explained in the [Objects](#language-objects) section further up.
-You can also look at [MDN - Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object).
+You can also look at <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object" target="_blank" dummy="_">MDN - Object</a>.

 When going up the prototype chain of virtually any object you will eventually reach the `Object`.
 It provides some basic "instance" methods, like `toString()`, which are therefore available to any object you create.
 It also provides some methods which, in the C# world, would be classed as static.